OlegIlyenko/hacking-scala-blog/posts/Introduction-to-Type-Dynamic.md

 ### `updateDynamic`

 This is setter part.
 You can use it to handle assignments.
-It's signature:
+Its signature:

 	class DynamicTest extends Dynamic {
 	  def updateDynamic(name: String)(value: Any) {